Minimum stationary values of sparse random directed graphs: Supercritical marked branching processes

+As previously discussed, \autoref{lem:DSKD} hints that the most likely way to keep a branching process narrow is to have a single path surviving up to time $t$.
+In the next lemma we will see the cost of having a more complex structure that survives until generation $t$.

-Conditioned on survival at time $t$, let $x$ be an individual of generation $h$ of $\proctrunc{t}$.
-Let $y_{0},y_1,\dots, y_h=x$ be the path connecting the root $y_{0}$ to $x$, which we refer to as the spine associated to $x$.
-An index $r\in\{0,\dots, h-1\}$ is a \emph{ramification}\footnote{The word ``ramification'' means ``a complex or unwelcome consequence of an action or event.''} of the spine, if $y_r$ has offspring at least $2$ in $\proctrunc{t}$.
-Let $R(x)$ to be the number ramifications of the spine associated to $x$.
-The following result refines~\autoref{lem:DSKD} by considering the number of ramifications.
+Let $x$ be an individual at generation $t$ of $\procall$.
+Let $y_{0},y_1,\dots, y_t=x$ be the path connecting the root $y_{0}$ to $x$, which we refer to as the \emph{spine associated to $x$}.
+By permuting the cousin index of individuals, we may assume that $y_r$ is the first individual of generation $r$, for all $0\leq r\leq t$.
+An index $r\in\{0,\dots, t-1\}$ is a \emph{ramification}\footnote{The word ``ramification'' means ``a complex or unwelcome consequence of an action or event.''} of the spine, if $y_r$ has offspring at least $2$ in $\proctrunc{t}$.
+Let $R(x)$ be the number of ramifications of the spine associated to $x$.
+One can decompose the set of individuals in each generation of $\proctrunc{t}$ according to their first common ancestor with $x$, i.e., the first of their ancestors that belongs to the spine \(y_{0},\dots,y_{t}=x\), we call this the \emph{spine decomposition} of $\proctrunc{t}$.
+See~\autoref{fig:spine}.